 Recognized in the area of Environment, Natural Resources & Regulated Industries by Chambers USA, “Stuart Butzier is a standout name in the mining space, and is held in very high regard by clients and peers alike.
 One client describes him as “highly professional and very much a guiding light,” while another notes that “he has a very clear understanding of the law and is a good strategist.”
 Best Lawyers® has named him as “Lawyer of the Year” six times, most recently in 2018 for Litigation – Environmental in Santa Fe.
 He has achieved the AV® rating from Martindale-Hubbell and has been selected among those included in Southwest Super Lawyers®.

-Currently Managing Director of the Santa Fe office, he has previously served as Chair of the firm’s Natural Resources Department and was a recent four-year member of the firm’s Executive Committee.
+Currently Head of the firm’s Natural Resources Department and Managing Director of the Santa Fe office, he was also a recent four-year member of the firm’s Executive Committee.
 Stuart has devoted himself to ensuring that the firm’s attorneys and staff are primed to provide excellent, cost-effective service to clients.
 He is a team player who is adept at helping clients and colleagues pursue their business and professional goals.
 He also helped to recruit many of the firm’s bright young attorneys.

 Stuart is actively involved in community and professional non-profit organizations.
 As a long-time Trustee and current nominee to be the Secretary of the Rocky Mountain Mineral Law Foundation, and past member and Chair of the Section of Natural Resources of the State Bar of New Mexico, he has contributed countless hours as program chair, author and speaker in connection with legal education programs and publications in New Mexico and throughout the West.
 He is past President of the University of New Mexico School of Law Alumni Association.
 His professional practice and interests extend beyond New Mexico to other parts of the West and, to a limited extent so far, other countries.